mbenbernard/contracts/docs/source/index.rst

     instead, they are meant to be complementary to those available in :class:`~unittest.TestCase`.

 The goal of this library is not to make Python a statically-typed language.
-Instead, it aims to help you define what is expected from your code before it executes, so that you avoid costly errors and bugs.
+Instead, it aims to help you define what is expected from your code before it executes, so that you can more easily track and prevent bugs.

-Here's a quick example demonstrating the use of contracts:
+So here's how you can use contracts:

 .. literalinclude:: ../../samples/contracts_quick_example.py
    :language: python
    :linenos:
+   :lines: 3-

-And here's an example of assertions used in the context of unit tests:
+And here's how you can use assertions to unit test the above function:

 .. literalinclude:: ../../samples/assertions_quick_example.py
    :language: python
    :linenos:
+   :lines: 4-

 **code-contracts** officially supports Python 3.0 and onwards.